 It usually rests by day in a shelter formed from rolled blades of grass, and grows to a length of about 2 cms.

 The adults have dark brown wings with orange markings above.
-The undersurfaces of the wings have similar markings, but on a greenish yellow background, except for a dark patch along the inner margin of each forewing.
+The undersurfaces of the wings have similar markings, but on a greenish yellow background, except for a dark patch along the hind margin of each forewing.
 The wingspan is about 2 cms.
 The dark gey patch on each forewing of the males, and the more convex termen of the female forewing, are the best means of distinguishing the sexes.

 The eggs of this species are white with red markings.
 They are laid singly, and attached to the upper surface of a blade of grass by the female butterfly.